wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceRecognition.md

 result.profanitymarkup     |     0/1    |      Scan the result text for words included in an offensive word list.
 If found, the word will be delimited by bad word tag. **Example:** result.profanity=1 (0 means off, 1 means on, default is 1.)

 A working code sample of REST API implementation can be found [here](https://oxfordportal.blob.core.windows.net/speech/doc/recognition/Program.cs).
-###  <a name="SampleVoiceRR">Example voice recognition request</a>
+###  <a name="SampleVoiceRR">Example speech recognition request</a>

-The following is an example of a voice search request where the audio is supplied as part of a recognition request:
+The following is an example of a request where the audio is supplied as part of a recognition request:

 ```
 POST /recognize?scenarios=catsearch&appid=f84e364c-ec34-4773-a783-73707bd9a585&locale=en-US&device.os=wp7&version=3.0&format=xml&requestid=1d4b6030-9099-11e0-91e4-0800200c9a66&instanceid=1d4b6030-9099-11e0-91e4-0800200c9a66 HTTP/1.1